MozScout/scout-ua/README.md

 * |npm test| -- runs the tests.
 * |npm start| -- starts the server locally.

+Node version 9.11.1 is helpful for running locally due to natural libraries dependencies.

 # Deploy on Heroku

 This can also be run on Heroku.
 Here are the instructions for running with Heroku: